 Pierce Brosnan’s third 007 movie opens with what could have been the almost the perfect pre-title sequence but it goes on for much too long, underlining that less is more when it comes to pre-titles.
 Interestingly, the pre-title sequence was originally planned to end just after he escapes from the office in Bilbao, with the London scenes following the titles.

 The film is the first to be written by the much-maligned Neal Purvis and Robert Wade (Bruce Feirstein also received a credit) and is notable for using some elements of Ian Fleming’s books, however small; Valentin Zukovsky’s gun stick is borrowed directly from Casino Royale, for example.
 The World Is Not Enough also appears to borrow from Colonel Sun, which also features M being captured and held by the villain.
 No acknowledgement of this is made, although it seems unlikely that Eon could have been unaware of this similarity.

 Die Another Day (2002)

 Die Another Day is one of the films held in least regard by Bond fans, which is curious since it is partly based on Moonraker, the film version of which is also reviled.
 More than anything though it is an uneven film, with the first half provising a solid start.

 The film coincided with the fortieth anniversary of Dr No and so it was decided to include a number of nods to previous films.
 While this may have seemed like a good idea, rather than take a subtle approach most were glaringly obvious.
 Perhaps the best was the inclusion of the book A Field Guide to Birds of the West Indies by the ornithologist James Bond while Bond is in Cuba.

-While Cubby Broccoli had rejected Wilson’s idea to reboot the series in 1987 with The Living Daylights, that is exactly what he and Barbara Broccoli decided to do with Casino Royale; and by bringing back the grittiness first seen in Timothy Dalton’s films it underlined that the back to basics approach could work as long as the timing was right.
+While Cubby Broccoli had rejected Wilson’s idea to reboot the series in 1987 with The Living Daylights, that is exactly what he and Barbara Broccoli decided to do with Casino Royale.
+And by bringing back the grittiness first seen in Timothy Dalton’s films it underlined that the back to basics approach could work as long as the timing was right.

 Casino Royale was the Bond film many of the older fans had been waiting for decades.
 Returning to the first Ian Fleming novel as its basis and then enlarging the plot to allow much more action, it was the best Bond film for years and clear that James Bond could continue to remain popular for twenty-first century audiences.
 Daniel Craig had not been an obvious choice and was unpopular with some.
 But his portrayal of James Bond proved to be exactly what was needed.